Who Was Burgess Meredith?

-Oliver Burgess Meredith in Cleveland, Ohio.
-After holding a variety of jobs and attending college sporadically during the 1920, Meredith became determined to break into show business.
+Oliver Burgess Meredith was born in Cleveland, Ohio.
+After holding a variety of jobs and attending college sporadically during the 1920s, Meredith became determined to break into show business.
 He began an unpaid apprenticeship in 1929 with Eva Le Gallienne's Civic Repertory Company in New York City.
 After making his Broadway debut in 1933's Little Ol' Boy, Meredith achieved great success in 1935 as Mio in the Maxwell Anderson play Winterset.
 He was a founder of the New Stage Society in 1937 and served as vice president of the Actors' Equity in 1938.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!